AY2526S1-CS2113-W10-2/tp/docs/team/kevinlokewy.md

 ### Project: TrackStars

-TrackStars is a desktop finance tracker application that intends to serve as an integrated application for NUS Exchange Students to track their finances across multiple currencies.
-The user interacts with the programme through the CLI.
+TrackStars is a financial tracker app aimed at outbound NUS exchange student to the South East Asia region.
+It makes tracking savings and spendings across a number of bank accounts in a variety of currencies easy.

 Given below are my contributions to the project:

 #### New Feature: Monthly Summary

 What it does: This allows the user to see a monthly summary of their spending.

 Justification: This feature improves significantly the convenience of managing finances across many currencies, because spending data can be aggregated into an easily understood format

 Highlights: The same Monthly Summary feature can function in 3 ways, depending on the user input.
 If the user is logged out, they have the choice to see total spending across all bank accounts, or spending tied to a specific currency.
 If the user is logged in, the summary page will show only the spending tied to that bank account.

 #### New Feature: Storage
 What it does: Storage allows the user to save the budgeting, transactions and bank data that they have keyed in prior to exiting the programme

 Justification: This feature helps to make the application less inconvenient and a smoother experience of the user.

-Highlights:
+Highlights: This feature gives users convenience when using the application, and allows them to continue tracking their finances from where they left off.

 Code contributed: https://nus-cs2113-ay2526s1.github.io/tp-dashboard/?search=kevinlokewy&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2025-09-19T00%3A00%3A00&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&filteredFileName=

 #### Project Management: